-Note: You are viewing the Native version of this topic.
-To view this topic for Unity development, see App Deep Linking with Platform Solutions (Unity).
+Note: You are viewing the Unity version of this topic.
+To view this topic for native development, see App Deep Linking with Platform Solutions (Native).
 To view this topic for Unreal development, see App Deep Linking with Platform Solutions (Unreal).

 App deep linking allows you to launch users directly into an app event or gameplay mode.

 For example, you may have two separate applications, one single player and one multiplayer.
 If you implement App Deep linking in both apps, a user can join a multiplayer session from the single player app.